influxdata/docs-v2/content/v2.0/reference/glossary.md

 ### field key

-The key part of the key-value pair that makes up a field.
+The key of the key-value pair.
 Field keys are strings and they store metadata.

 Related entries: [field](#field), [field set](#field-set), [field value](#field-value), [tag key](#tag-key)